-Our website has long been due for an update (and even routine maintenance), and now there are two people working on it (both of whom seem to have a full plate of other responsibilities).
-I just counted eight of Nancy’s photographs that weren’t yet even listed on the site yet.
+Our website has long been due for an update (and even routine maintenance).
+Now two people are working on it (both of whom seem to have a full plate of other responsibilities).
+I just counted eight of Nancy’s photographs that weren’t even listed on the site yet.
 That is what I’m chipping away at now.
-I have finished with “Osprey Family”, which I introduced in an earlier post* and is Nancy’s most recent addition to our collection.
-Now I’m going to tell you about “Jupiter Inlet Lighthouse”.
+I finished with “Osprey Family,” which I introduced in an earlier post.
+It is Nancy’s most recent addition to our collection.
+Now I’m going to tell you about “Jupiter Inlet Lighthouse.”

 We were in Jupiter for the ArtiGras Fine Arts Festivalschedule the weekend of a full moon.
 After setting up for the show, we did some exploring and came upon the Jupiter Inlet Lighthouse.
 We couldn’t find a suitable perspective from the lighthouse grounds (the lighthouse was on a small mound with trees around it), so we took this picture from the drawbridge on US-1 over the Loxahatchee River.